mpashkovskiy/express-oas-generator/README.md

 where:
 * 'path/to/a/file/filename.json' - path to a file and file name
 * 60 * 1000 - write interval in milliseconds (optional parameter, by default interval is equal to 10 seconds)
 * ['User','Student'] - Mongoose models to be included as definitions.
-To get all just do mongoose.modelNames()
+To get all just do mongoose.modelNames().
+The following peer dependencies are required to use this last argument: mongoose, mongoose-to-swagger, bson.

 To change the Swagger UI path for your REST API use fifth (optional) argument:
 ```javascript